AnotherKamila/kamila.is/teaching/how-routers-work/index.md

 ```
 action mac_learn() {
-    // send pkt.ethernet.src_addr and standard_metadata.ingress_port to the controller
+    // Send pkt.ethernet.src_addr and standard_metadata.ingress_port to the controller,
-    // so that it adds it to the dmac table
+    // so that it adds it to the dmac table.
+    // (P4/hardware limitation: we cannot do it directly because tables can usually
-    // (tables must be modified in the control plane in P4)
+    // only be modified by the control plane.
+In principle we could.)
-    // the control plane must also add it to smac with a NoAction
+    // The control plane must also add it to smac with a NoAction.
 }

 // Used to know if we have seen this source MAC before and learn it if not.